ftrackhq/ftrack-connect-package/doc/codesign_osx.rst

     $ cd /path/to/ftrack-connect-package

-2. Give permissions to postBuild.sh and postbuild_two.sh scripts
+2. Give permissions to postBuild_one.sh and postbuild_two.sh scripts

 .. code-block:: bash